privacysandbox/privacy-sandbox-demos/services/home/docs/demos/multi-piece-ad.md

 The top-level ad ("container") includes some slots that can be filled in with specific products ("ad components").

 The `adComponents` field contains the various ad components that can be used to construct "ads composed of multiple pieces".
-Similar to the ads field, each entry is an object that includes a `renderURL`,optional `adRenderId`, and `metadata` fields.
+Similar to the `ads` field, each entry is an object that includes a `renderURL`, optional `adRenderId`, and `metadata` fields.

 ```javascript
 const myGroup = {